 A: After completion of an apprenticeship program, the apprentice earns a nationally recognized credential from the U.S. Department of Labor that is portable and stackable.
 Additionally, an apprentice earns a paycheck throughout the apprenticeship and the potential for increased pay and upward career opportunities.

 Q: How do I qualify for an apprenticeship program?

 A: Apprenticeship program sponsors identify the minimum qualifications to apply for a program.
-The eligible starting age for a registered apprenticeship program can be no less than 16 years of age; however, individuals must usually be 18 to be an apprentice in hazardous occupations.
-Program sponsors also identify additional minimum qualifications to apply, (e.g., education, ability to physically perform the essential functions of the occupation, proof of age.)
+The eligible starting age for a registered apprenticeship program can be no less than 16 years of age; however, individuals must usually be 18 years old to be an apprentice in hazardous occupations.
+Program sponsors also identify additional minimum qualifications to apply (e.g., education, ability to physically perform the essential functions of the occupation, proof of age).
 All applicants are required to meet the minimum qualifications.

 Q: How does an apprenticeship program benefit the sponsor (employer, labor-management organization, or industry association)?

 A: Apprenticeship sponsors develop highly-skilled employees.
 Once established, apprenticeship programs also reduce turnover rates, increase productivity, lower the cost of recruitment, and increase safety in the workplace/job site.

 Q: What occupations can I train for through registered apprenticeship?

 A: The registered apprenticeship program offers access to 1,000 career areas, including the following top occupations: software developer, engineers, pharmacy technicians, telecommunications technicians, aircraft technicians, mechanics, certified nursing assistants, electricians, welders, construction craft laborer, dental assistants, insurance agents, and truck drivers.